humso/Starter/README.md

 - Gzip – Compress files and folders - Done
 - Sass with smacss - Done
 - Sass grid - Done
+- Grid toggle with js

+- todo: load grid html with js so the page only loads content when needed